Narasimha II of Vemulavada

 Narasimha II (IAST: Nara-siṃha, r. c.
 915-930) was a ruler of the Vemulavada Chalukya dynasty of present-day Telangana, India.
 As a vassal of the Rashtrakuta king Indra III, he led an Rashtrakuta army against the Gurjara-Pratihara king Mahipala.
-According to his dynasty's records, he advanced as far as Ganges river in the north, forcing Mahipala to flee.
+According to his dynasty's records, he advanced as far as river Ganga (locally, the Godavari River is referred to as Ganga and Dakshna Ganga, and its tributaries around the locality are called Wainganga River and Painganga River), forcing Mahipala to flee.

 Early life

 Narasimha II was a son of his predecessor Yuddhamalla III, and a grandson of Baddega.
 Like his predecessors, he was a Rashtrakuta feudatory.
 A verse in the Vikramarjuna Vijayam, composed by the Chalukya court poet Pampa, states that his son Arikesari II had Indra's shoulder as his cradle.
 According to one theory, this may mean that Narasimha's wife Jakavve and the mother of Arikesari II, was a daughter of the Rashtrakuta king Indra III.
 While this is plausible, no direct evidence supports this hypothesis.